A Ramsey-Tur\'an theory for tilings in graphs: Proof strategy and organisation of the paper

-We shall give a unified approach for Theorem \ref{thm:K_k alpha_k}, Theorem \ref{thm:K_k alpha_k-1}, Theorem \ref{thm:tree} and Theorem \ref{thm:cycle} as well as Theorem \ref{thm:stareverything} $(1)$ and $(3)$.
+We shall give a unified approach for Theorem \ref{thm:RTTeverything} \ref{RTTi}, \ref{RTTiii}, \ref{RTTiv} and \ref{RTTvi} as well as Theorem \ref{thm:stareverything} \ref{RTT*1} and \ref{RTT*3}.
 Our proof uses the the absorption method, which has appeared in various guises since the 90s and was widely popularised by R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di \cite{rodl09} about a decade ago.
 In recent years, the method has become an extremely important tool for studying the existence of spanning structures in graphs, digraphs and hypergraphs and novel variations of the method have been developed to overcome certain challenges.
 Our proofs here build on several of these recent innovations.
 In particular, we will use techniques developed in \cite{han16,han17,keevash15} (the so-called lattice based absorption method) as well as a powerful method introduced by Montgomery~\cite{montgo19} that uses bipartite template graphs with robust matching properties to define absorbing structures.

-In what follows we sketch our proofs, introduce some key concepts and reduce the proofs to three main propositions (namely Propositions~\ref{prop:Absorbing sets star}, \ref{prop:Absorbing sets} and~\ref{prop:almost factors}).
+In what follows we sketch our proofs, introduce some key concepts and reduce the proofs of our upper bounds to three main propositions (namely Propositions~\ref{prop:Absorbing sets star}, \ref{prop:Absorbing sets} and~\ref{prop:almost factors}).
 Throughout this discussion (and indeed the proof), we think of $G$ as an $n$-vertex (host) graph and $F$ as a $k$-vertex graph, with the aim of finding an $F$-tiling in $G$.
-Most of our definitions will be relative to both $G$ and $F$ but we drop this dependence, thinking of both graphs as being fixed (which most of the time they will be) so as not to clutter the exposition.
+Most of our definitions will be relative to both $G$ and $F$ but we drop this dependence, thinking of both graphs as being fixed (which most of the time they will be).